 At King Edward VII Academy Sixth Form we understand how to get the best from our students and have a rich history of doing so.
 We know that students want a balance of support and freedom, where they are guided to find their own path and ideas.

-We have an excellent record in supporting our students to become successful and achieve excellent examination results and have consistently achieved the best A-Level results in the local area.
-This combined with the excellent pastoral support students receive has meant that over the past two years 98% have gone on to either university, an apprenticeship or fulltime employment.
+We have an excellent record in supporting our students to become successful and achieve excellent examination results.
+This combined with the excellent pastoral support students receive has meant that many of our students go on to to university success.

-We offer much more than just a great opportunity to study and gain A-levels, however, we offer a fantastic variety of extra-curricular opportunities.
-Students can take part in Leadership courses, Sports Teams, the Duke of Edinburgh Award, Charitable Organisations, our House System and have the opportunity to go on overseas trips to America and China.
+We offer much more than just a great opportunity to study and gain A-levels however.
+We offer a fantastic variety of extra-curricular opportunities.
+Students can take part in Leadership courses, Sports Teams, the Duke of Edinburgh Award, the EPQ qualification, Charitable Organisations, our House System and the opportunity to go on overseas trips to America and China.